Skip to main content

 Links to GitHub Pages: We monitor github.com repository links.
 For *.github.io pages (GitHub Pages sites), add those as separate links—they're monitored as standard web pages.

-• Catch broken links before users do - Automatic verification finds dead repositories and missing files
+• Find broken links before users do - Automatic dead link detection catches 404 errors, deleted repositories, and missing files

-• Support all GitHub URL patterns - Repositories, files, branches, issues, and releases
+• Check for broken links across all GitHub URL patterns - Repositories, files, branches, issues, and releases

-• Stay informed - Email alerts and webhooks notify you the moment links break
+• Stay informed with link health monitoring - Email alerts and webhooks notify you the moment a link breaks

-• Scale confidently - Monitor hundreds of links across documentation, awesome lists, and resource pages
+• Scale your dead link checker confidently - Monitor hundreds of links across documentation, awesome lists, and resource pages

-Ready to start monitoring?
+Ready to start checking for dead links?
 Sign up for free and add your first GitHub links in minutes.

 Need help?
 Contact support or explore our documentation.